Last 6 Hours: Production

-The film's shoot was completed in March 2020.
+The film's shoot was completed in 11 March 2020.
 The teaser of the film was launched by Arya and Tovino Thomas.

 Soundtrack

 Release

-The film had a theatrical release on 5 August 2022.
+The Tamil version of the film had a theatrical release on 5 August 2022.
 A reviewer from Times of India noted "people who haven't watched Don't Breathe might find Last 6 Hours interesting, however, for others, it's a passable thriller that tries way too hard to keep the audience on the edge".
-A critic from Outlook wrote "on the whole, Last Six Hours might not be as brilliant as Don't Breathe but it definitely is thrilling and makes you hold your breath in fear and anticipation".
+A critic from Outlook wrote "on the whole, Last Six Hours might not be as brilliant as Don't Breathe but it definitely is thrilling and makes you hold your breath in fear and anticipation".Maalai Malar critic gave 3 out of 5 rating and wrote that "Director Sunishkumar has narrated the story briskly."